Where can I find information about nomination eligibility criteria?

 Statutory elections are an election which the Vice-Chancellor or University Secretary has determined is an election to which the Election Regulation 2012 applies.

-General election inquiries can be addressed to the returning officer at email@example.com.
+General election enquiries can be addressed to the Returning Officer at firstname.lastname@example.org.

-Where should I direct specific inquiries relating to the University Council, Academic Senate, Swinburne Student Life, Faculty Student Consultative Committees or the UniSuper Consultative Committee?
+Where should I direct specific inquiries relating to the University Council, Academic Senate, Swinburne Student Life, School Academic Committees, Vocational Education Teaching and Learning Committee or the UniSuper Consultative Committee?

-Specific inquiries relating to these bodies can be addressed to the contacts listed on the Board Member Commitments page.
+Specific enquiries relating to these bodies can be addressed to the contacts listed on the Board Member Commitments page.